Error Thresholds for Arbitrary Pauli Noise: Numerical Methods

 \subsection{Visualizing Thresholds}

 In order to visualize the coherent information threshold for a graph state code $\ket\Gamma$ for all possible Pauli channels, we chose the parametrization given in \Cref{eq:x-parametrization}.
-The advantage of this parametrization is that for fixed $p_1,p_2,p_3$ the family $x\mapsto \cN_{\mathbf{p}_x}$ has a unique noise threshold in the interval $x\in[0,1/2]$, which we prove in \Cref{lem:x-param-monotonicity} below.
+The advantage of this parametrization is that for fixed $p_1,p_2,p_3$ the 1-parameter family $x\mapsto \cN_{\mathbf{p}_x}$ defined in terms of $\mathbf p_x = (1-x, x p_1, x p_2, x p_3)$ has a unique noise level $x_0$ such that the quantum capacity of $\cN_{\mathbf{p}_x}$ vanishes for all $x\geq x_0$, i.e., $Q(\cN_{\mathbf{p}_x}) = 0$ for all $x\geq x_0$.
+This is proved in \Cref{lem:x-param-monotonicity} below.
+The value $x_0$ thus serves as an \emph{upper bound} on the true noise threshold of the 1-parameter family $x\mapsto \cN_{\mathbf{p}_x}$.
+In \Cref{sec:results} we determine \emph{lower bounds} on these noise thresholds.